Education, Online Survey, Survey Examples

 Funding in many school districts remains down, resulting in teacher layoffs, higher classroom density, cuts in the arts and sports programs, and outdated books and teaching materials.
 While students may not always have the answer to finding budgetary support, their survey responses can be used to apply for funding through grants.

 Based on what students deem important, school officials can determine where critical resources and funding should be distributed.
+Schools benefit from using student survey data because it helps them make informed decisions that lead to more effective allocation of funds and resources.
 In addition, the data from survey results can give key decision-makers a clear picture of the school’s financial investments and goals.

 10 Types of Student Surveys with Examples

 Now, while we’ve been looking at the bigger picture of the benefits of student surveys, it’s also important to look at the basics, which can often serve to highlight some of these more pressing, larger issues.
-Here are eight potential surveys that educators may want to consider including examples with some student survey questions.
+Surveys can be designed to measure different aspects of the educational experience, from academic performance to social and emotional well-being.
+Here are eight potential surveys that educators may want to consider, including examples with some student survey questions.

-The purpose of student surveys of teachers is to give the teacher ideas of how the class might be improved, and to provide performance on their feedback.
+The purpose of student surveys of teachers is to give teachers ideas of how the class might be improved and to provide feedback on their performance.
+Instructors can access survey results to better understand student perceptions and improve their teaching.
+Providing instructors with easy access to survey dashboards and feedback tools supports ongoing professional development.
 These surveys can also give school leadership an idea of which teachers are engaging with their students and which may be falling short.
 In the simplified survey example below, we use stock photo imagery to ask students to describe their teacher; photos of the actual teachers could also be used.

 Most students are highly visual, and zoomers prefer photos to words-only, making visual surveys the best way to engage with them.
 Read more about how easy it is to create great visual surveys and polls with pictures using SurveyLegend and the seven benefits of picture surveys.

-These surveys generally apply to course assessments, regardless of student age.
+These generally apply to course assessments, regardless of student age.
 You can ask a kindergartener what they thought of their classwork (“just okay, but art was great!”) or a university student (“Economics 101 is useless for my future”).
 Either way, it provides open and honest feedback.
-You may be tempted to think those answers are unhelpful—however, could you change the kindergartner’s future classes to be sure he or she gets more art education?
+Student feedback surveys can include questions about recent tests or assignments to gauge their difficulty and relevance.
+Encourage students to provide suggestions for improving the course or addressing challenges they faced.
+You may be tempted to think those answers are unhelpful; however, could you change the kindergartner’s future classes to be sure he or she gets more art education?
 Or, could you allow the college student schedule customization so they can focus more on what matters to their impending graduation plans?
 Ultimately, this type of survey can also give your input on what students think of their course facilitators in order to re-train them or give them a high-five.

 A student satisfaction survey asks students how they feel about a school’s environment and facilities.
-While the questions on this type of survey will vary, sometimes wildly especially when considering the age of the students, it’s ultimately designed to assess educational, social, and other aspects of the school or university.
+While the questions on this type of survey will vary, sometimes wildly, especially when considering the age of the students, it’s ultimately designed to assess educational, social, and other aspects of the school or university.
+Collecting high-quality responses is essential to ensure the survey data is accurate and actionable.
 You can see a template of a university student satisfaction survey here.

-In the survey example below, we used a matrix survey which bundles questions under one main question.
-This makes the survey appear shorter (which typically means a higher response rate) and keep it looking clean.
+In the survey example below, we used a matrix survey that bundles questions under one main question.
+This makes the survey appear shorter (which typically means a higher response rate) and keeps it looking clean.
+Shorter surveys generally have higher completion rates.
 Learn more about SurveyLegend Matrix Questions.

 NOTE: It’s easier to understand how our Matrix Survey works by seeing it in action.
 The example below is live, give it a try!

 Student engagement surveys measure students at any level and are most common for university students.
+These surveys are specifically designed to engage students in the feedback process and encourage their active participation.
 They help higher learning institutions gain actionable data that enables them to improve teaching and learning.
 This unique approach is gaining momentum, as it provides insight into what is driving student knowledge and, perhaps more importantly, care.
-These surveys can help revise curriculums, drawing in new students with relevant studies, and boosting enrollment.
+These surveys can help revise curricula, drawing in new students with relevant studies, and boosting enrollment.
 In the example below, we used SurveyLegend’s thumb ratings.

 Sometimes, the best insight you can get into your school or university is through students who are saying goodbye for good, as they have nothing to lose by being honest (the same concept applies to companies that hold “exit interviews” for employees who are leaving).
-The graduation survey asks students to assess many aspects of their learning and social experience so that leaders can make changes as needed, or build upon noted strengths.
+The graduation survey asks students to assess many aspects of their learning and social experience so that leaders can make changes as needed or build upon noted strengths.
+Graduation survey reports help school leaders identify trends and areas for improvement.

 It’s important to remember, just as in exit interviews, that the freedom of leaving responses without repercussion may result in survey bias; however, if there are enough students noting the same challenges, it’s likely worth a deeper look.
 Check out our student graduation survey template here or learn more about SurveyLegend’s star ratings as seen in the example below.

 Usually used in K-12, this type of questionnaire explores motivational aspects of students to determine whether they rank low, moderate, or high in a number of categories, such as their need for achievement (how important are grades?) and their need for intimacy (how much do social connections matter?).
+Motivation surveys can also assess students’ academic goals and their drive to succeed in school.
 Answers to these questions can help educators customize their student curricula and experiences.
-In the example below, we used SurveyLegend’s Slider Ratings which makes it interactive – a great way to keep students engaged with the survey.
+In the example below, we used SurveyLegend’s Slider Ratings, which makes it interactive – a great way to keep students engaged with the survey.

 NOTE: The slider survey below is live, so go ahead and try it out using the sliders!

 This is an easy one.
 It’s designed simply to give every student a voice at the beginning of the school year, regardless of grade.
-It could ask what the student most looks forward to, or what they’re dreading!
+Back-to-school surveys are often conducted upon students’ entry into a new grade or program to capture their initial thoughts and expectations.
+It could ask what the student looks forward to, or what they’re dreading!
 It exists to give educators a gauge of the incoming students’ thoughts, hopes, and fears for the year.
 That way, educators can improve upon the good and mitigate the bad.

 Learn more about SurveyLegend’s Picture Rankings as seen in the survey below.

-NOTE: Want to try our our Picture Ranking Survey?
+NOTE: Want to try out our Picture Ranking Survey?
 It’s live, give it a go below!

 Open-ended questions can offer a lot of insight.
 They allow students to respond freely without having to select an answer from a list of options or choose some sort of rating.
 The purpose of using them on surveys is to probe deeper into a participant’s thoughts and feelings.
 Of course, this type of research is qualitative, not quantitative, which can make analysis more difficult.
 Often, student surveys will use a combination of quantitative and qualitative questions.
 In the example below, the first question asks students to rank their teachers by engagement level using a picture ranker, but then asks a follow-up open-ended question.

 Virtual learning is here to stay.
-Some school districts were already offering virtual or distance learning, but then the Coronavirus (and safety and bullying incidents) kicked it into high gear.
+Some school districts were already offering virtual or distance learning, but then the pandemic with the Coronavirus (and safety and bullying incidents) kicked it into high gear.
 Today, more than 20% of public schools and 13% of private schools in the United States offer online courses for students.
-Additionally, 2,500 colleges offer online programs.
-To navigate this new virtual landscape, educators can use student surveys to prepare themselves for classes, meet student expectations, teach, and assign work.
-Be sure to check out our blogs 15 Student Survey Questions to Ask About COVID for more!
+Additionally, 2500 colleges offer online programs.
+To navigate this new virtual landscape, educators can use surveys to prepare themselves for classes, meet student expectations, teach, and assign work.
+Virtual learning surveys can be distributed and analyzed in multiple formats, such as online forms, PDFs, or spreadsheets, making it easier to collect and share data for evaluation and reporting.
+Be sure to check out our blogs 15 Student Survey Questions to Ask About COVID, for more!

-Last but not least, educators or administrators may choose to ask learners about an individual course.
-The best way to do this may be with a multiple choice survey, as seen in the example below.
+Educators or administrators may choose to ask learners about an individual course.
+These surveys can be tailored to gather feedback on a particular subject or area of study.
+The best way to do this may be with a multiple-choice survey, as seen in the example below.
+You may also include open-ended questions to gain deeper insights, such as what students found most valuable or what could be improved.

 Conclusion

 The importance of student surveys can’t be discounted—however, we’re willing to give you a discount to do just that.
-At SurveyLegend, we know as educators you have a strict budget that you must meet.
+Student surveys are used by schools and universities across the country to improve educational outcomes.
+At SurveyLegend, we know that as educators, you have a strict budget that you must meet.
 We also know you want to be aware of student needs and concerns.
 Collecting feedback, then, is a must, so we’re proud to offer a 35% discount on our yearly plans and also a first-time 15% discount on all our monthly plans for teachers and educators, schools, and universities.

 Do you use surveys in your school district or at your university?
-What types of questions do you ask and how has it benefitted you?
+What types of questions do you ask, and how has it benefited you?
 Sound off in the comments!
-Want to learn more about Generation Z before creating your survey?
+Want to learn more about how generational differences impact surveys before creating your survey?
 Check out our blog 12 Things to Consider on Gen Z Surveys.

 Enjoy up to a 35% discount with our special pricing just for you!